 “I don’t care to hear it, I already how it ends.”
 Lupin said.

 Eka read on.
 “They see well in the dark, like we do in daytime.
-It says here, the chloromyce shroos speak to them, they see words in them, and colours too!”
+It says here, the chloromyce shroos speak to them, they see words in them, and colors too!”

 Lupin laughed.
-“I can see words and colours too, all I have to do is eat some bad herbs.”
+“I can see words and colors too, all I have to do is eat some bad herbs.”